lehrblogger/lehrblogger.com-octopress/source/_posts/2009-06-22-filtration-as-a-tonic-for-internet-vertigo.md

 categories:
   - commentary
   - web ideas
-excerpt: "I want filtration algorithms, *not* recommendation algorithms."
+blurb: "I want filtration algorithms, *not* recommendation algorithms."
-show_excerpt: true
+show_blurb: true
 updates:
   - date: 2009-06-30
     body: "I've written more about this topic in [this subsequent post](/2009/06/30/the-stream-packet-duality-of-content/)."